 - Structural and dynamic insights into the binding mode of POTs to peptides, drugs, and inhibitors.

 Integral membrane proteins are a challenging class of proteins in terms of their structural and functional characterisation.
 Over the years we have developed and established new tools and a workflow for protein production and quality control of membrane proteins including functional assays.
-Furthermore, we are trying to find new ways to stabilise integral membrane proteins in vitro upon extraction from their natural environment.
+Furthermore, we are developing new ways to stabilise integral membrane proteins in vitro upon extraction from their natural environment.